 Work in finance rather!
 Jokes!

-However, if prints aren’t your thing, GOOD Clothing has numerous styles in solid colours and natural fabrics like linen and hemp.
+However, if head-to-toe prints aren’t your thing, GOOD Clothing always adds styles in solid colours so that you can mix and match to create your own individual looks and style.
 This really is fashion for every woman of every age.
-From the perfect tailored shorts to quality tees and an easy-to-wear-everywhere dress, GOOD Clothing has a small but well-curated hemp and linen summer essentials collection.

 Worthy of a special mention is my favourite GOOD Clothing item, the jumpsuit.
 Their jumpsuits always fit me perfectly!
-Each new season’s collection includes a stylish, easy-to-wear jumpsuits or 3.
+Each new season’s collection includes a stylish, easy-to-wear jumpsuit.
 Seriously, if jumpsuits are your thing, you simply MUST try a GOOD Clothing jumpsuit.

 THIS IS NOT A SPONSORED POST